bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-localizing-settings.md

 The following example demonstrates how to add translations for the widget template settings using the `schema_translations` property.

-1. Identify all of the settings that need to be translated.
+1. Identify all of the settings that need a translation.
 Each `label` value must start with the `i18n.` prefix.
 For example, `"label": "i18n.LineColor"`.
 2. Prepare your schema translations JSON object.
 It must contain a default language code along with the other languages you want to support formatted by two lowercase letters, a dash, and at least two alphanumeric characters.
 For more information, see the [Formatting language codes](#formatting-language-codes) section below.

 **Schema translations example**